Start-Serverless/Site/web/src/content/blog/bedrock-with-sst.md

 authors: ["Trevor Cohen"]
 description:  Learn how to create an API endpoint that utilizes text-generation with Amazon Bedrock.
 tags: [Bedrock, AWS, SST, Typescript, Web Development, Api Gateway, Serverless]
-publishDate: 2023-10-12
+publishDate: 2023-10-16
 image: "/src/assets/sst-bedrock.jpg"
-draft: true
+draft: false
 ---
 ### Introduction
 AWS recently released their  fully managed service for deep learning models, Amazon Bedrock.
-Now you can [access these](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html#models-supported) models through an API, in a serverless, pay-per-use model.
+Now you can [access these models](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html#models-supported)  through an API, in a serverless, pay-per-use model.

 ### Overview
 We are going to create a new standalone SST project where we are going to write a lambda function that can take in a prompt from our API Gateay.
 It will then send this prompt to Amazon Bedrock where we are going to use the Cohere Command model, and return the response back to the client.

-### Prequisites
+### Prerequisites

-We will need to meet the prequisites for SST, as well as requesting access to Bedrock models
+We will need to meet the prequisites for SST, and requesting AWS access to Bedrock models

 * Nodejs.
 16.6 or higher
 * npm 7